 Danny has a degree in Pure Mathematics and a Masters in Information Technology, from University College London.

-Kirsten became Corporate Lead of the SIU in April 2016.
+Kirsten became Corporate Lead in April 2016.

 She has held various management roles, including project/programme management, within The Treasury, Department of Prime Minister and Cabinet, Department of Labour and the Ministry of Business, Innovation and Employment.